Supersonicboss1/Helpful-Websites-Supersonicboss1/README.md

 ## Game Specific

-- [ACNH Pattern Design Editor](https://github.com/FluffyFishGames/ACNHDesignPatternEditor) allows you to easily import and create patterns for Animal Crossing, and inject them into your save file
+- [ACNH Pattern Design Editor](https://github.com/FluffyFishGames/ACNHDesignPatternEditor) allows you to easily import and create patterns for Animal Crossing, and inject them into your save file.

 ### Save Editors